The Elephant Orphanage project supports wildlife conservation projects focused within three main workstreams:

 IAPWA Challenge - Kilimanjaro 2019

-In early 2019, we’ll be climbing Mount Kilimanjaro, one of the world’s most iconic peaks, to raise funds to support this project.
+In 2019, we will be climbing Mount Kilimanjaro, one of the world’s most iconic peaks, to raise funds to support this project.
 We’d love you to join us and there will also be an optional safari excursion to experience the beauty of Tanzania and its wildlife.
 Up to the challenge?
 To view the full itinerary check out our IAPWA Challenges page.

 The Boy from the Wild